amyylin1/stock-analysis/README.md

 # stock-analysis

-## 1. Overview of Project:  Explain the purpose of this analysis.
+## 1. Overview of Project:  Explain the purpose of this analysis

-   I helped Steve to prepare a VBA script to analyze the performace of a dozen stocks.
-The purpose of this analysis is to refactoring the original code, so that more stocks can be analyzed with less time.
+   The background of the project is to prepare a VBA script to analyze the performace of a dozen stocks on the spreadsheet.
+Since computing time is precious and stock market have thousands of stocks.
+The purpose of this analysis is to make the original code run more efficently, so that more stocks can be analyzed with less time.

 ## 2. Results:

 Orginal code
+   contains a nested loops

+The refactored code